Pylons/pyramid/docs/narr/templates.rst

 :ref:`response_request_attrs` for more information.

-The same set of system values are provided to templates rendered via a rendere view configuration as those provided to templates rendered imperatively.
+The same set of system values are provided to templates rendered via a renderer view configuration as those provided to templates rendered imperatively.
 See :ref:`renderer_system_values`.